Content Creators

 View scene stats #

-Open the scene’s stats by expanding the debug menu and toggling FPS Panel.
-This panel displays information about the renderer engine, and is updated in real time as things change.
+Open the scene’s stats by running /debug on the chat panel.
+This opens a panel with information about the renderer engine, and is updated in real time as things change.

-The first section shows the renderer’s FPS (Frames Per Second).
-This value will tend to be lower as the scene grows in complexity, try to always keep this value above 25 FPS, to ensure a good experience for your players.
+The PERFORMANCE tab includes several fields related to FPS (Frames Per Second).
+This value will tend to be lower as the scene grows in complexity, make sure you always keep this value above 25 FPS, to ensure a good experience for your players.
 The FPS will vary depending on the machine you run this in.

 📔 Note: The renderer’s FPS is not the same as the scene’s updates of the game loop per second.
 The scene’s logic is capped at 30 FPS, the renderer’s FPS can go up to 60 or more.

-The second section displays the memory use on the browser.
-Always try to keep this value below 1 GB.
-If this value grows too much, it risks crashing the browser for players visiting your scene.
-Keep in mind that in production, the scene might be loaded together with other surrounding scenes and players, which can all contribute to the memory consumption.
+The MEMORY section displays the memory used by Decentraland.
+Always try to keep this value below the Memory Budget Thresholds.
+If this value grows too much, it risks crashing the explorer for players visiting your scene.
+Keep in mind that in production, the scene might be loaded together with other surrounding scenes and players, which can all contribute to raise the memory consumption higher than what you see in preview.

 Report a bug #